DevSilv/DevSilv-bracket-string-validator/README.md

 Although I have made efforts to make it work as intended and described, it is not a "professional" application.
 It was tested only with an amateur set of unit tests and only on one platform.
 For details on the platform, see the section "[Environment, tools and technologies used](#environment-tools-and-technologies-used)" of this README.

-## How does this utility work (in general)?
+## How does this application work (in general)?

-This utility is able to do three things:
+This application is able to do three things:
 - to check whether the given string is a bracket string;
 - to benchmark particular validation methods that it facilitates;
 - to unit-test particular validation methods that it facilitates.

-Checking the string (speaking differently, validating the string) may be performed using one of several methods that this utility facilitates.
+Checking the string (speaking differently, validating the string) may be performed using one of several methods that this application facilitates.
 Nonetheless, each of them shall return the same results for the same parameter, i.e., they have the same logic.

-_The purpose of implementing multiple methods with the same logic is to show that the author of this repository is able to write the same logic in different ways in JavaScript._
+**_Info:_** _The purpose of implementing multiple methods with the same logic is to show that the author of this repository is able to write the same logic in different ways in JavaScript._

 In case of benchmarking and unit-testing, the user may optionally provide their own file with, respectively, benchmarking data or unit test cases.
 For information about the format of those files, see the pages "[Benchmarking](https://github.com/silvuss/silvuss-bracket-string-validator-4p/wiki/Benchmarking)" and "[Unit testing](https://github.com/silvuss/silvuss-bracket-string-validator-4p/wiki/Unit-testing)" of the wiki.

-## How to install this utility?
+## How to install this application?

-_Current release of this utility neither can be installed (onto neither operating system), nor require it.
-For information about whether it will be possible or required in future releases, see the [corresponding issue](https://github.com/silvuss/silvuss-bracket-string-validator-4p/issues/2#issue-467473279)._
+**_Info:_** _Current release of this application neither can be installed (onto neither operating system), nor require it.
+For information about whether installation will be possible, or also required, in future releases, see the [corresponding issue](https://github.com/silvuss/silvuss-bracket-string-validator-4p/issues/2#issue-467473279)._

-## How to run this utility?
+## How to run this application?

-**_It is adviced to run the current release of this utility in the same environment that it was tested._** _In case of other environments this utility may work properly, or its usage may cause unknown side effects, or it may not work at all.
+**_Info:_** _It is adviced to run this application in the same environment as it has been tested.
+In case of other environments this application may work properly, or its usage may cause unknown side effects, or it may not work at all.
 For details on the environment, see the section "[Environment, tools and technologies used](#environment-tools-and-technologies-used)" of this README.
 For more information about possible side effects, see the page "[Caveats for running in different environments than advised](https://github.com/silvuss/silvuss-bracket-string-validator-4p/wiki/Caveats-for-running-in-different-environments-than-advised)" of the wiki.
 For information about possibilities of other environments in future releases, see the [corresponding issue](https://github.com/silvuss/silvuss-bracket-string-validator-4p/issues/3#issue-467474906)._

+### What does this application require to run?

+This application requires the following software to be installed:
+- the [Node.js environment](https://en.wikipedia.org/wiki/Node.js); its version should be 10.16.0 (optimal), or higher compatible (i.e. with compatible public API); it must be in the `PATH` variable under the name `node`;
+- the [Bash interpreter](https://en.wikipedia.org/wiki/Bash_(Unix_shell)); its version should be `5.0.7(1)-release (x86_64-redhat-linux-gnu)` (optimal), or higher compatible (i.e. with compatible public API); it must be in the `PATH` variable under the name `bash` AND must be available under the path `/bin/bash`.

+### Running possibilities

-_Current release of this utility can be run only in the console.
+**_Info:_** _Current release of this application can be run only in the console.
 For information about running possibilities in future releases, see the [corresponding issue](https://github.com/silvuss/silvuss-bracket-string-validator-4p/issues/4)._

-This utility may be run in the following ways:
+This application may be run in the following ways:

 - To **validate** a string:
     ```